I’m not Canadian, I don’t know if it makes sense but in the spirit of , I have a few things to address.

 I live in constant fear of failure, which keeps me away from focusing on things I want to do better.
 I am always too anxious to do something that I actually try and in the end I mess up.
 I know how much I need some professional help.
 But I cannot seek it.
 Because even if I have a job and a degree, I cannot live on my own.
 Even if I know I have the abilities to do many things, I can’t because I lose motivation and perspective.

-AND IF I DID NOT HAVE METAL MUSIC, YOU MIGHT NEVER HAVE SEEN THIS POST BEING WRITTEN.
+AND IF I DID NOT HAVE METAL, YOU MIGHT NEVER HAVE SEEN THIS POST BEING WRITTEN.

 Well, I think, while I ranted and whined, I did not focus on what happened to me (yes, this is how I lose focus).
 I’m trying to illustrate a few.